 I tried the others.
 We had a couple of Cranes, I borrowed a Vick’s, we hijacked a friend’s cute frog-shaped Crane.
 The frog had me at hello.
 But the cracked plastic and blackish stuff growing in it had me saying goodbye!

 Not into a tankless humidifier?
 We get it.
 It’s not for everyone.
-Here’s our top picks of easy to clean cool mist humidifiers that have tanks:
+Here are our top picks of easy to clean cool mist humidifiers that have tanks:

 The research began.
 My daughter came down with a nasty upper respiratory infection, and I was desperate.
 An Amazon Prime member, I knew I could get a baby humidifier delivered within a day or two and spend a lot less than a quick trip to Walgreens, Walmart, or Target would cost me.

 October 7, 2019 update: I’m loving the newest version of the Miro!
 While this review is for the original Miro CleanPot, which has been discontinued, I’m liking their new version even more (it’s prettier, too!).
 Find it on Amazon here.